Mutiny: United Kingdom

 Until 1689, mutiny was regulated in England by Articles of War instituted by the monarch and effective only in a period of war.
 In 1689, the first Mutiny Act was approved, which passed the responsibility to enforce discipline within the military to Parliament.
 The Mutiny Act, altered in 1803, and the Articles of War defined the nature and punishment of mutiny until the latter were replaced by the Army Discipline and Regulation Act in 1879.
 This, in turn, was replaced by the Army Act in 1881.

-Today the Army Act 1955 defines mutiny as follows:
+Today the Armed Forces Act 2006 defines mutiny as follows:

 The same definition applies in the Royal Navy and Royal Air Force.

 The military law of England in early times existed, like the forces to which it applied, in a period of war only.
 Troops were raised for a particular service and were disbanded upon the cessation of hostilities.
 The crown, by prerogative, made laws known as Articles of War for the government and discipline of the troops while thus embodied and serving.
 Except for the punishment of desertion, which was made a felony by statute in the reign of Henry VI, these ordinances or Articles of War remained almost the sole authority for enforcing discipline until 1689.
 That year, the first Mutiny Act was passed and the military forces of the crown were brought under the direct control of Parliament.
 Even the Parliamentary forces in the time of Charles I and Oliver Cromwell were governed not by an act of the legislature, but by articles of war similar to those issued by the king and authorized by an ordinance of the Lords and Commons exercising in that respect the sovereign prerogative.
 This power of law-making by prerogative was however held to be applicable during a state of actual war only, and attempts to exercise it in times of peace were ineffectual.
 Subject to this limitation, it existed for considerably more than a century after the passing of the first Mutiny Act.

 From 1689 to 1803, the Mutiny Act occasionally expired during times of peace.
 Yet statutory power was given to the crown to make Articles of War that operated in the colonies and elsewhere beyond the seas in the same manner as those made by prerogative in times of war.